3gbywork/PythonChallengeStrategy/src/static/Strategy/Challenge002.md

 # You can also define another contentCopyright. e.g. contentCopyright: "This is another copyright."
 # contentCopyright: true
 reward: false
-mathjax: true
+mathjax: false

 # menu:
 #   main:
 #     parent: "000~009"
-#     weight: 1
+#     weight: 3
 ---

 ## [关卡地址][1]